 Tokyo Dome City Illuminations

-Not to be outdone, Tokyo Dome City will illuminate us on the subject of winter from November 9 until February 18, with its ‘Brightly Sweets’.
+Not to be outdone, Tokyo Dome City will illuminate us on the subject of winter from November 7 until February 17, with its ‘Edo elegance ~ Japanese beauty’.
 The area surrounding Tokyo Dome, including the amusement park, are festively and brightly lit up with both holiday and winter themed displays.

 Ebisu – Yebisu Garden Place